tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Interlaken/index.md

 {{< img gs_descent >}}

 Just watch out for the buses that (somehow) make their way up to the top!
-Don't worry, they blow their horn on the tighter turns, which sounds quite funny, like a weird trumpet reveille.
+Don't worry, they blow their [3-note horn](https://www.youtube.com/watch?v=slCSgpclf3s) on the tighter turns, which sounds quite funny, like a weird trumpet reveille.
 I love it.
-I only wish I had somehow caught it on camera!
+[Apparently there's a whole history behind it](https://www.postauto.ch/en/about-us-and-news/organization/post-horn).

 If you're doing Männlichen as well, make sure to grab some food in Grindelwald beforehand.
 It's an incredibly touristy town, full of _all_ the Swiss things, much like Lauterbrunen is.
 I'm not sure which one is _more_ Swiss, but they're both fun.
 Grindelwald is bigger though, as I think a lot of people have ski chalets there for the winter months.